acsoto/BUAA-Compiler/README.md

 #### other bugs

-Most bugs are produced by function `getExp` and `divideExp` because of some situations are ignored.
-So I always get something like index out of range...

-So I changed some symbol of stop getting expression and modify the rules to divide or not the expression and so on.
+Most bugs are produced by the functions `getExp` and `divideExp` due to some overlooked situations, often resulting in errors like index out of range.
+Therefore, adjustments were made to some symbols for stopping the expression parsing and modifications were made to the rules for dividing or not dividing the expression, among other changes.

-## 错误处理
+## Error Handling 错误处理

-### Before Code
+### Before Coding

 #### Create the symbol table